Adham14896/Image-searcher/README.md

 # Image-searcher

-<h2>Image search app that allows users to search their favorate images by writing it in the input</h2>
+<p>Image search app that allows users to search their favorate images by writing it in the input</p>

 <h1>Used Technologies:</h1>
 <ul>